 In 2009 a new class of Russian as a second language (vs more advanced core Russian classes) was set up for primarily English speaking children.
 Google based (Google Apps) Virtual Learning environment enhanced the weekly classes with supplementary distance learning element, which has attracted more learners beyond Edinburgh area.

-In 2010 Russian Edinburgh school has reached the size of 100 pupils.
+In 2010 Russian-speaking Edinburgh school has reached the size of 100 pupils.